Psoriasis in the ear - featured image

 • Hearing loss.

-If you have one or more of the above symptoms, consult a dermatologist or see an ear, nose, and throat doctor.
+If you experience any of the symptoms mentioned above, you should see a dermatologist.
+You can also visit an ear, nose, and throat doctor.
 They can concretely identify which type of psoriasis you have so you can receive the best treatment.

 Causes of Psoriasis in the Ear:

 The exact cause of psoriasis in the ears is unknown.
-However, from what researchers know about psoriasis, it's believed that it is a combination of genetic and environmental factors.
+Researchers believe that psoriasis is caused by both genetic and environmental factors.
 People with a family history of psoriasis are more likely to develop the condition.
 Environmental factors such as stress, infections, and certain medications can also trigger psoriasis ear.

 Stress is a contributing factor to ear psoriasis